Why Do Cats Groom So Frequently? – Fastidious Felines!

 Cats do not have sweat glands all over their body like people do.
 Cats largely rely on saliva evaporation on their fur in order to maintain the right body temperature and help cool them down in hot environments.

 Cats will lick other cats or even their humans in order to mark their scent.
 It is also a significant sign of social acceptance and bonding and therefore should not be discouraged.

 To clean injuries.

 Cats will lick at injuries to remove dirt and the scent of blood.
 This is because in the wild this would make them vulnerable to being tracked by predators.
-Whilst this may help for an initial clean, owners need to understand that cat’s tongues don’t have anti-sceptic properties and continued licking can actually make wounds worse so it’s best to get your vet to check them.
+Whilst this may help for an initial clean, owners need to understand that cat’s tongues don’t have anti-sceptic properties.
+Continued grooming can actually make a cat’s wounds worse so it’s best to get your vet to check them.

 When should we assist in our felines beauty regime?

 For the most part, many cats will not require much assistance with their personal beauty regime until they get a bit older where conditions like dental disease and arthritis may make grooming trickier.
 It can be quite distressing for a cat if their coat becomes dishevelled and unkempt, so helping them with a gentle soft bristle brush will improve their coat, their skin health and also importantly their bond with you.
 Longhaired cats are slightly different in that they greatly benefit from daily brushing to help prevent matting, even from a young age.
 Ideally this grooming regime should be introduced as early as possible.